vmleon/OKE-first-steps/README.md

 The unterlying technology: `cgroups` and `namespaces` of Linux kernel.

 - `cgroups` is "what you can use" from your host machine.
+Memory, CPU, block I/O, network, ...
 - `namespaces` is "what you can see" from your host machine.
+Pid, net, mnt, uts, ipc, ...

 ### Why containers is useful